 Most property and debt acquired during the course of the marriage is jointly owned by the two spouses.
 That means that during the negotiations, it will either have to be liquidated or offset by an asset of equal value.
 For instance, if there is $20,000 in equity in a house, it could be offset by a $20,000 car if the couple owns it outright.

 Debt and asset division must be fair, but that doesn't always mean that the shares will be evenly divided.
 There are many conditions and situations that are identified by law that would warrant an uneven split, including commutation of assets, money being spent on an extramarital affair, et cetera.

 Texas law often complicates the divorce process, but you don’t have to go through it alone.
 Hire an experienced family law attorney who’s well versed in Texas divorce law.
-In Houston, the Law Office of Scott D. Reiner can represent you in your divorce proceedings.
+In Houston, the Law Office of Scott D. Reiner, PLLC can represent you in your divorce proceedings.
 Call today to schedule a free initial consultation.